 Factors governing vertical farming economics

-The economics of vertical farming is a complex interplay of market dynamics, revenue streams, and cost structures.
-Understanding these elements is crucial for making informed decisions when considering a vertical farming investment.
+The economics of vertical farming involve a complex interplay of market dynamics, revenue streams, and cost structures.
+Understanding these elements is crucial for making informed decisions about investing in vertical farming.

 The market landscape